MicrosoftDocs/quantum-docs/articles/user-guide/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 ms.author: vadym
 ms.date: 06/25/2020
 ms.topic: conceptual
-uid: microsoft.quantum.machines.qc-trace-simulator.invalidated-qubits
+uid: microsoft.quantum.machines.overview.qc-trace-simulator.invalidated-qubits
 no-loc: ['Q#', '$$v']
 ---

 # Quantum trace simulator: invalidated qubits use checker

-The invalidated qubits use checker is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The invalidated qubits use checker is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro).
 You can use it to detect potential bugs in the code caused by invalid qubits.

 ## Invalid qubits